nivedithaprasad/Hyatt-Restaurant_Manual-Testing-Project/Jira_Screenshots/README.md

 # Jira Artifacts

-This folder contains Jira and Zephyr artifacts created for the Hyatt Restaurant Manual Testing Project.
+This folder contains Jira and Zephyr artifacts created for each module of  the Hyatt Restaurant Manual Testing Project.

 Project Workflow